Fire and rescue services

 Towing and repair services aren't common outside Libreville.

-Check you have adequate travel insurance cover before driving.
+Check you have adequate travel insurance coverage before driving.

 If you hire a vehicle, confirm with your rental company what you're required to carry in your vehicle, such as: